egardner/egardner.github.io/_posts/2015-09-15-implementing-client-side-search-in-middleman.md

 All actual search queries happen as a result of this input.
 A Lunr search is executed on each keyup event which takes the results of the query, checks them against the contents array (`contents[result.ref].title`, etc.), and appends these results to the Handlebars template.
 Search results appear instantly, as the user types.

+#### Closing Thoughts
+Implementing this feature took some time but the process is fairly straightforward in hindsight.
+One thing to note here – this approach is loading the search index on each pageload.
+For a standard site this would be an unacceptable performance burden.
+But this is an area where using the Smoothstate library to structure the site like a single-page app really pays off.
+The index is loaded when the user first arrives at the site.
+As they move between pages, there is no need to request this resource again, and the full text content of the site is accessable at any time.